Actress Quvenzhané Wallis brings message to Euclid Park girls (Photo gallery)

 The Euclid Park group meets weekly and attends events outside school.
 Their next trip will be to the Charles H. Wright Museum of African American History in Detroit.

 Pennington-Calwise said she encourages the Lady Bound girls to read books that strengthen their social and emotional health and have relatable characters.
 Wallis is an ideal role model for the girls because she loves to read and shares similarities with many of her students.

 “I want them to be able to make the connection that they can achieve anything they want in life,” Pennington-Calwise said.
 “And that people who do great things come back into the community."

 Many of the students’ mothers attended the "Cupcakes and Conversations" event to share the experience with their daughters.
-Shakira Bentley said she hopes her sixth-grade daughter was inspired by Wallis and sees the actress as a role model.
+Shakira Bentley said she hopes her sixth-grade daughter was inspired by Wallis and that she sees the actress as a role model.

 Bentley said Lady Bound has helped her daughter navigate adolescence and taught her valuable lessons about respect and confidence.

 “I’m teaching her female stuff and they’re teaching her female stuff, and it all goes back to the idea that it takes a village to raise a kid,” Bentley said.